WebAhead/master-reference/coursebook/week-7/research-afternoon.md

 ### Database setup and maintenance
   - What is a build script and why do you need one? (think ahead to how this might come in useful when working on a project this week)
-  - What is database migration?
+  - What is the difference between a development, testing and production database ?
+    - Give a demo on how to create a production database on Heroku.
   - Create a build script for a simple database (one or two tables only), which you can run locally.
 Check that it works for you and everyone on your team

 ### Script injections / safety issues